acopestake/academicwebsite/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a DPhil (PhD) Candidate at the University of Oxford.
+I am a DPhil (PhD) Candidate in Economics at the University of Oxford.
 I work on international trade, development, and the impacts of new technologies.
 In September I'll be joining the Economist Program at the International Monetary Fund.

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV.pdf" "newtab" >}}CV{{< /staticref >}}.